douglasrizzo/dodo_detector/README.rst

 ::

-   from dodo_detector import KeypointObjectDetector KeypointObjectDetector.KeypointObjectDetector('/path/to/my/database').from_camera(0)
+   from dodo_detector.detection import KeypointObjectDetector KeypointObjectDetector('/path/to/my/database').from_camera(0)

 The database directory must have the following structure: